-Bonita Springs Beach is a public beach situated at the end of Bonita Springs Road.
-It is comprised of 2.5 acres along the Gulf of Mexico’s coastlne.
+Looking for beaches in Bonita Springs?
+Our first recommendation is Bonita Springs Beach.
+It is a public beach situated at the end of Bonita Springs Road.
+It is comprised of 2.5 acres along the Gulf of Mexico’s coastline.
+Its a great place to visit particularly given the fact that the weather in Bonita Springs is great for beach activities.
 There are picnic shelters with tables, a sand volleyball court, and restrooms at the park.
 Parking is available for $2 per hour.
 Bonita Beach Park has been open to the public since 1992 and it popular with visitors of all ages.

 The views are amazing!
 To the south you can see Naples and to the north Ft Myers beach.
 There Lots of family-friendly activities–parasailing, fishing, shelling, jet skis, etc. The beach is not surrounded by any hotels or significant commercial development and is away from all the residential development of Bonita Springs.
 Instead, you’ll find a very upscale beach community with some condominiums.
 The beach is great for running, strolling and shelling.